nxnjz/kahlu/README.md

-# kik Social
+# Kahlu

-kik Social is an open source and fully decentralized social network powered by the kik Platform.
-It is the new social network of kik.com.
-This change was made to further kik's committment to it's users trust and privacy online.
-And, by offering decentralization and federation, kik further demonstrates a lack of interest in the ownership of your data.
+Kahlu is an open source and fully decentralized social network powered by the gab/mastodon platform.
+It is the new social network of Kahlu.co.

-The kik Social project is based on the [Mastodon](https://github.com/tootsuite/mastodon) project, and is licensed under the terms and conditions of AGPL-3.0.
+The Kahlu project is based on the Gab/[Mastodon](https://github.com/tootsuite/mastodon) project, and is licensed under the terms and conditions of AGPL-3.0.
 While we will be keeping this license, over time we will be keeping less and less of the original project's source code and approach.

-Our goal is to establish the foundation of a federated network of social networks.
-Our first step is our move to this technology, which immediately enables the construction of that network and provides the tools people will need to create and build.
-Over time, a new implementation of this system will emerge that is entirely based on Node.js, moves away from Postgres as it's database, and becomes part of the HYDRA family.
+While Gab had an idea that made improvements on Mastodon, they fail to implement the simplest of items that show they are not really interested in a fully replicatable system.

 ## Project goals

-We have diverged from Mastodon in several ways in pursuit of our own goals.

-1. Node.js has been updated to 10.15.3LTS for hosting the Streaming API in compliance with the kik Platform.
-1. Statuses were renamed from 'toots' to 'kiks'
-1. The maximum length of a status was increased to 3,000 characters
-1. The browser client user experience has been significantly altered to match what users of kik will expect
-1. Features were added to integrate the system with the kik platform (accessing trends from Dissenter, for example)
-1. Groups and group moderation
-1. Quote posting
+1. To implement encrypted chat messages
+2. Better system of groups
+3. Better system of search and usability.

 ## BTCPay
 In order to make BTC flow work, 3 environment variables need to be set: